tevaughan/modgraph/README.md

 7 maps to 1.

-So the result looks something like this:
+So the result might be rendered as something like this:

 ![8](8.png)